Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

  ![image](screenshots/drop2.png)

-Calculates the order or transaction loss by the drops
+* This filter calculates the order or transaction loss by the drops

 Tunning: